 It's unusual for me to lose interest in writing, even if only for a couple months.
 Writing and singing are the two things that are steadfast passions.
 Unlike most everything else that I pick up and put down eventually (or sooner than later).
 Hobbies, habits, jobs, pets, homes, relationships...

-The new job isn't something I imagine being on my pick-up-put-down list, though.
+However, the new job isn't something I imagine being on my pick-up-put-down list.
 Sometimes I pinch myself.
 I get paid to create content for social media, newsletters, flyers, website material...
 I can't believe I finally landed a job doing what I want.
 It has taken SO long to get here.
 It might not pay as much as I'd like, but I'm making enough to pay my bills (and to support my flight of obsessive, ever-changing hobbies and habits).
 And honestly, the rest makes it worth it.

 It is sometimes stressful, like any job.
 I'm usually busy, and there are always projects to work on.
 Often many at once, with fast-approaching deadlines.
 Even though I am designing, my creativity is a bit stunted, but it's due to the sensitive nature of the organization (it is a state-contracted nonprofit that recruits foster and adoptive families).
 I'd prefer to be doing more writing, but perhaps that will develop in the future.
 And besides, I can always scratch that itch here.
 Or when I get around to finishing that book I've always said I'd write.
 Anyway...

 There are so many perks...
 I am the only one in the office most of the time (since COVID, no one across the state has really gone back to work in-office), and the one woman I share it with is really great.
-There are no hovering micro-managers, I make my own hours, I can work from home if I need to... it's almost kind of perfect.
+I make my own hours, and I can work from home if I need to.
+It's almost perfect.
 Not to mention, the mission.
 Working for an organization that makes a difference in the world is pretty amazing.
 More specifically, in a child's world.
 And that's really something.

 And there's this one other thing that makes it really awesome.
 A story I haven't told anyone.
 But since a few months have passed, and since I'm such an over-sharer (much to the dismay of all three of my ex-husbands), I'll tell it now.